 The Office of Financial Aid is here to assist students and residents with understanding their finances and accessing financial resources during all phases of their medical education.
 For residents and fellows, this includes loan forgiveness and loan repayment programs.

 According to the AAMC, approximately 73% of 2021 medical school graduates borrowed student loans, and the median debt was $200,000 (October 2021, AAMC Education Debt Fact Card).
 It is important to understand loan repayment options, select an appropriate plan, and balance student loan repayment with other financial goals and obligations.

 In addition to providing the basic information below, staff in the Office of Financial Aid are available to meet with residents and fellows.

 Neither Western Michigan University Homer Stryker M.D.
 School of Medicine nor its employees provide financial guidance or tax advice to residents and fellows, their parents, or any other taxpayer in any of our offices or on our website.
 Any examples, illustrations, or Frequently Asked Questions (FAQs) regarding tax questions are intended to be illustrative in nature only and cannot be construed as tax advice or relied on for the purpose of avoiding penalties under the Internal Revenue Code.
 Students and other taxpayers should seek guidance on all tax-related questions from a qualified tax professional who can evaluate specific circumstances when providing tax advice.

 The office is located in the Office of Student Affairs suite on the second floor of the W.E.
 Upjohn M.D.
 Campus.
-Residents are encouraged to email, call, or stop by the office with any questions or concerns.
+Residents are encouraged to email, call, or schedule a Microsoft Teams meeting for any questions or concerns.